brevzin/cpp_proposals/4259_div_floor/div-floor.md

 Personally, I think "toward zero" is a perfectly good way to express rounding toward zero, which has the benefit that I can continue to view it as a number line rather than a number parabola in which "down" means two different directions.
 But the divergence in existing practice of what rounding "up" and "down" means, especially given that multiple languages actually provide UP and CEILING as distinct modes, suggests that we should not simply copy the Julia and Swift naming approach.

-Given that, and the demonstrated use of floor and ceiling as rounding _modes_ even as I earlier claimed of them as being operations, I see no reason not to just use `floor` and `ceil` for the modes too.
+Given that, and given that the decimal-arithmetic languages demonstrate floor and ceiling being used as rounding _mode_ names — even though I earlier characterized them as _operation_ names — I see no reason not to use `floor` and `ceil` for the modes too.

 # Proposal